sugarcrmlabs/ListViewDashletEdit/README.md

 * Download the latest .tgz package here: https://github.com/sugarcrmlabs/ListViewDashletEdit/releases/latest
 * Load the package in your target instance using Module Loader
 * Add a new List View Dashlet, or edit an existing one
-* A new configuration option is provided to select if you want to turn on editing capbilities
+* A new configuration option is provided to select if you want to turn on editing capabilities
-* The List View Dashlet will now have inline edit capabilities similar to what stard List Views have
+* The List View Dashlet will now have inline edit capabilities similar to what standard List Views have
 ```

 ## Contributing